olssonm/swish-php/README.md

 $certificate = new Certificate(
     '/path/to/client.pem',
     'client-passphrase',
-    '/path/to/root.pem' // Can also be omitted for "true" to verify peer );
+    '/path/to/root.pem', // Can also be omitted for "true" to verify peer '/path/to/signing.key' // Path to signing certificate, only used for payouts );
 $client = new Client($certificate, $endpoint = Client::TEST_ENDPOINT)
 ```